nus-cs2103-AY2425S1/ip/docs/README.md

 1. Ensure you have Java `17` or above installed in your Computer.

-2. Download the latest `.jar` file from [here]().
+2. Download the latest `.jar` file from [here](https://github.com/jewiteo/ip/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your own ChatGPT.

+4. Download the sample data from [here](https://github.com/jewiteo/ip/tree/master/data) and copy to a `data` directory at the home folder. <br>
+   Alternatively you can start using ChatGPT without the sample data.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar chatgpt-1.0.jar` command to run the application.<br>
+5. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar chatgpt-1.0.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`list`** and pressing Enter will display the dummy data.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`list`** and pressing Enter will display the dummy data.<br>
    Some example commands you can try:

     * `list` : Lists all contacts.